Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 “They were trying to yank him down to the ground,” Campbell said Monday on ESPN.
 “I saw them kick him and pull him down ...
 I feel like one officer was pushing on his head.”

-Campbell said tight end Jonnu Smith and later receiver Odell Beckham Jr. were also there to support Hill, who repeated to them, “Don't leave me.”
+Campbell said he, Smith and later receiver Odell Beckham Jr. were also there to support Hill, who repeated to them, “Don't leave me.”

 Hill, 30, who is Black, said he wondered what would have happened to him if he weren't an NFL star.
 Some of his teammates who are also Black said they were used to seeing that sort of interaction.